developersCradle/1h-course-series-with-nana/README.md

     - Hands-on **demos**
     - **Limitations** of Docker compose

-# Pre-Requisites to learn Docker Compose
+# Pre-Requisites to learn Docker Compose.

 - It's necessarily to know Docker containers before this one, if no [Watch](#docker-crash-course-in-1h)
     - It's advised to learn **YAML** format, if no [Check](#)

 <img src="pre-requisitve.jpg" alt="alt text" width="300"/>

-# What is Docker Compose
+# What is Docker Compose.

 <img src="appInPieces.jpg" alt="alt text" width="400"/>

-1. Application can be broken into smaller pieces
+1. Application can be broken into smaller pieces.
-    - Or **Microservice** application
+    - Or **Microservice** application.

 <img src="whatIsDockerCompose.jpg" alt="alt text" width="400"/>

 - All of these software components must be containerized and deployed/run together.
-    - These services need to communicate together
+    - These services need to communicate together.

 1. We need some tool to control these actions:
-    - Define and run multiple Services in 1 environment
+    - Define and run multiple Services in 1 environment.
 - Each container is having own configuration and for this we can use **Docker Compose**, which makes our life easier.

-# Demo - Without Docker Compose
+# Demo - Without Docker Compose.

-- Demo will have 2 Docker containers
+- Demo will have 2 Docker containers.
-    - Just with **Docker** commands
+    - Just with **Docker** commands.

-1. Create Docker Network
+1. Create Docker Network.
-2. Start MongoDB Container
+2. Start MongoDB Container.
-3. Start Mongo Express Container(UI for MongoDB)
+3. Start Mongo Express Container(UI for MongoDB).

 ```
-//Create mongo-netwrok first
+//Create mongo-network first
 docker network create
  mongo-network
 ```

 <img src="dockerNetworkCommand.jpg" alt="alt text" width="300"/>

-1. We can see network is being created
+1. We can see network is being created.

 ```

-//List all netorks
+//List all networks
 docker network ls

 ```

-- Running MongoDB in Docker
+- Running MongoDB in Docker.
-    - You can see default ports from [Docker Hub](https://hub.docker.com/_/mongo) and default usernames and passwords
+    - You can see default ports from [Docker Hub](https://hub.docker.com/_/mongo) and default usernames and passwords.

-- For **mongoDB**
+- For **mongoDB**.

 ```
 docker run -d -p 27017:27017 -e MONGO_INITDB_ROOT_USERNAME=admin -e MONGO_INITDB_ROOT_PASSWORD=supersecret --network mongo-network --name mongodb mongo
 ```

-- For **mongo-express**
+- For **mongo-express**.
-    - Its just font-end for **mongoDB**
+    - Its just font-end for **mongoDB**.

 ```
 docker run -d -p 8081:8081 -e ME_CONFIG_MONGODB_ADMINUSERNAME=admin -e ME_CONFIG_MONGODB_ADMINPASSWORD=supersecret -e ME_CONFIG_MONGODB_SERVER=mongodb --network mongo-network --name mongo-express mongo-express